-The PPS includes an internal network of private streets and alleys providing access to the lots.
+The subject development includes an internal network of private streets and alleys providing access to the proposed lots.
 As a result of site constraints and the existing development within the total Glenarden Redevelopment site, approximately 65 townhomes will be located on lots that front on private streets and are served by private alleys without frontage on a public street.
-The alleys meet all the dimensional requirements of the Subdivision Regulations and allow for an efficient and safe circulation pattern for residents of the development.
+The proposed alleys meet all the dimensional requirements of the Subdivision Regulations and will allow for an efficient and safe circulation pattern for residents of the development.